hoppinger/MonadicReact/README.md

 Given an `M<A>`, we then want to be able to compose it with other instances of `M<B>` which are dependent of it.
 This dependency is expressed by saying that, in order to get to the instance of `M<B>` that we wish to obtain, we need a value of type `A` which will somehow come out of `M<A>`:

-`bind : M<A> => (A => M<B>) => M<B>`
+`then : M<A> => (A => M<B>) => M<B>`

+(Note: a proper name for `then` would be `bind`, but since it is already a member of function objects, this would lead to mistakes.)

-After having defined `unit` and `bind`, which are the bare minimum needed in order to be able to have a working monad, we can start thinking in terms of usability of our monad as a library.
-This usually leads to an "onion" design, with a basic core, surrounded by primitives, surrounded by combinators, templates, etc. As long as primitives, combinators, and templates all yield instances of `M`, they will still be valid input for further binding or applying the other combinators yet again.
+After having defined `unit` and `then`, which are the bare minimum needed in order to be able to have a working monad, we can start thinking in terms of usability of our monad as a library.
+This usually leads to an "onion" design, with a basic core, surrounded by primitives, surrounded by combinators, templates, etc. As long as primitives, combinators, and templates all yield instances of `M`, they will still be valid input for further thening or applying the other combinators yet again.
 This is the fundamental principle of composability: a library should make it possible to keep nesting constructs inside each other in order to be flexible and not artificially constraining.

 It is useful for some to first learn monads in terms of simple, concrete containers such as `Option` or `List`, and then move on to the more abstract ones such as the present implementation.